youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 ### Q27: What are Loss Functions and Cost Functions?
 Explain the key Difference Between them. ###

+Answer:
+The loss function is the measure of performance of the model on a single training example, whereas the cost function is the average loss function over all training examples or across the batch in the case of mini-batch gradient descent.

+Some examples of loss functions are Mean Squared Error, Binary Cross Entropy, etc.

+Whereas, the cost function is the average of the above loss functions over training examples.

 ### Q28: What is the importance of batch in machine learning and explain some batch depend gradient descent algorithm? ###

 Answer: